Oil industry slipping into the red as outlook dims

 With 10 of the top 20 European and North American oil and gas producers having reported third-quarter results, seven have posted losses.

-These include Royal Dutch Shell (RDSa.L), Italy's Eni (ENI.MI) and in North America Occidental Petroleum Corp (OXY.N), Anadarko Petroleum Corp (APC.N), Hess Corp (HES.N), Suncor (SU.TO) and ConocoPhillips.
+These include Royal Dutch Shell, Italy's Eni and in North America Occidental Petroleum Corp, Anadarko Petroleum Corp, Hess Corp, Suncor and ConocoPhillips.

 Shell posted a third-quarter loss of $7.4 billion on Thursday, hit by a massive $8.2 billion charge after halting its exploration in Alaska's Arctic sea and a costly oil sands project in Canada.